kalinpatel/Portfolio-Half/data/other/mdl/readme.md

 - **Publish** the code generated from StackEdit export by replacing the content of the page.
 - **Link** to the page.
 Remove the protection code from Netlify for the unprotected page (comment the code in the document for future use).
 Link to `/data/pages/FOLDER/index.html` for the user to see the gated content message and continue to the login page.
 Link to `/data/pages/FOLDER/page.html` if the user is already aware of the gated content and should go directly to the passphrase entry.

-Note, when using Live Server in VSCode, page protection is not active (Netlify adds protection).
+Note, when using Live Server in VSCode, page protection is not active (Netlify adds protection). -->

+## To add page protection to a page

+- Copy the template folder in `/data/pages/secure/template`
+- Change the page code in `page.html` and rename folder
+- Link to the document at `/data/pages/secure/FOLDERNAME/index.html`
+- Ready to use

+## To use an unprotected page

+- Copy the template folder in `/data/pages/open/template`
+- Edit the `index.html` file and change the folder name
+- Link to page at `/data/pages/open/FOLDERNAME/index.html